EducationShinyAppTeam/Style_Guide/README.md

 	10. Using bsToolTip for silderbar pop over hint, since the regular bsPopover will matach the color code of sider bar
 	11. Frame around the question of challenges
 	12. use "i" to open up a short pargraph for instruction; use "?" to open up a hint
+	13. Put PennState logo on the About page, link to Stat department or school website.
+Use the square logo!